realmdigital/developer-docs/src/templates/index.md

 # Overview
 // provide a high level project overview

-# Environment Prerequisites (Global)
-Prior to setting up the local development environment as outlined in this document, please ensure that your development environment is set up correctly as outlined in the developer onboarding document(s).

 # Environment Prerequisites
 // provide a list of dependencies to install on development machines